 Asynchronous operations in applications can make them more efficient, and most importantly, faster for the user.

 OS threads are cheaper than processes, but it is still very expensive to use one thread for each task.
-Reuse will be more efficient and this is what asynchronous programming gives us.
+Reuse will be more efficient and this is what asynchronous programming provides us with.

 The asynchronous model is one of the most important approaches to optimizing and scaling applications related to input/output (yes — it will not help in case of tasks related to CPU).

-Asynchronous programs may be difficult to write and debug due.
+Asynchronous programs may be difficult to write and debug.